How to design a digital media assignment

 - Start with the end in mind – first identify learning goals for both content (your subject) and process (media production).
 What do you want students to be able to do as a result of the project?
 Make sure the project is clearly aligned with your course goals.

 - Decide how to assess work – create a rubric based on learning goals; here’s an example.
 Imagine yourself viewing a project; what are you looking for in terms of content, production value, and length?
-You don’t expect Disney, but you want to clearly see and hear what’s going on.
+Here’s a grid that will help you think about media quality.

 - Create one yourself – personally go through the process of developing a project to get a sense of how to use the technology and much work is involved.
 Your project doesn’t have to serve as a model for students — in fact, it probably shouldn’t.